Our oceans are hotter than ever. Scientists say they worry about what that means for our future | CBC News

 Our oceans are in a "new normal," concluded a study published in the journal PLOS Climate this month that found 2014 was the first year the world's oceans exceeded the 50-per-cent threshold of extreme heat.

-"We need to understand that climate change is not really not just a future scenario," said Kisei Tanaka, a marine biologist with NOAA and lead author of the study.
+"We need to understand that climate change is really not just a future scenario," said Kisei Tanaka, a marine biologist with NOAA and lead author of the study.
 "It's something that's happening as we speak.
 And it has been happening for some time."

 These changes, mostly seen in the form of marine heat waves — think of what happened off the coast of B.C. during last summer's heat wave where a billion marine creatures were killed — aren't spread out uniformly across the world's oceans, but are more pronounced in parts of the North Atlantic and the Indian Ocean.